 Candidates who sat for 2021 UTME and have chosen schools would like to know their chance of getting admission.
 It is essential that you know the cut-off mark of the school you have chosen before attempting the exam.
 This will let you know if you need to do extra studying.

-The 2018 JAMB UTME Cut-off marks should be known by candidates who took part in the 2018 UTME.
-This post will talk about the JAMB cut-off marks set by JAMB for all Universities, Polytechnic and other institutions.
-JAMB announces this every year which the schools use as benchmark for admission.
+The 2021 JAMB UTME Cut-off marks should be known by candidates who took part in the 2021 UTME.
+This post will talk about the JAMB cut-off marks set by JAMB for all Universities, polytechnics, and other institutions.
+JAMB announces this every year which the schools use as a benchmark for admission.

 SEE ALSO: FG Says Schools Can Start Written Post-UTME Again